 The Culture & Animals Foundation (CAF) is now accepting applications for our 2019 grants.
 We fund academic and artistic projects that raise public awareness about animals, awarding grants in three categories: Research (scholarly projects about animal advocacy and its cultural roots and impact); Creativity (original work by artists and thinkers that expresses positive concern for animals); and Performance (public performances and exhibitions to raise awareness of animal advocacy).
-Grant applications are due on or before January 31st 2019.
-Selected grantees will be notified by March 31st.
+Grant applications are due on or before January 31 2019.
 Past recipients are welcome to apply again for funding of a new endeavor or continued development of a previously funded project, although priority will be given to new grantees.
-You can find the grant application here: https://www.cultureandanimals.org/grants/grant-application/.
+You can find the grant application here.
 (Please make sure to read the instructions carefully.)
+Past grantees can be found here.
 If you have any questions, check out our FAQs or email us at email@example.com.